gwblok/garytown/MMS/2025-MOA/Music/Lyrics-Ode2ConfigMrg.md

+## Prompt:
+write a long song about Configuration Manager Task sequences  and Operating System Deployment

+## Song

+Song: "Task Sequence Blues"

 (A long, heartfelt ode to Configuration Manager Task Sequences and Operating System Deployment)

 (Verse 1)

 Oh, Configuration Manager, you're my guiding star,
 In the world of IT, you’ve raised the bar.
 From the server room to the client’s screen,